Micro

 the alarm message correctly, it transmits kiss-off tone.
 Then AP15 hangs up the

-successful, AP15 transmits a different status message to PC.
-Transmission of
+AP15 transmits a different status message to PC.
+Transmission of alarm messages

-alarm messages is repeated for four times if AP15 does not receive kiss-off
+is repeated for four times if AP15 does not receive kiss-off tones.
+The whole

-tones.
-The whole sequence, which involves re-dialing of telephone number, may
+sequence, which involves re-dialing of telephone number, may be repeated for

-be repeated for three times.
-AP15 contains audio monitor internally to hear
+three times.
+AP15 contains audio monitor internally to hear dialing process,

-dialing process, handshake signals, DTMF tones for alarm messages, and kiss-off
+handshake signals, DTMF tones for alarm messages, and kiss-off tones.
+AC/DC

-tones.
-AC/DC adapter and interfacing cable between PC and AP15 is provided.
+adapter and interfacing cable between PC and AP15 is provided.
+220V AC/DC

-220V AC/DC adapter is optional.
-A contact-ID alarm receiver/simulator with FXO and
+adapter is optional.
+A contact-ID alarm receiver/simulator model CT10 is

 RS232C